raganwald/raganwald.github.com/_posts/2015-02-21-interviewing-for-a-front-end-job.md

 Bob had, in fact, warned The Carpenter that "Thing" liked to ask either or both of two questions: Determine how to detect a loop in a linked list, and determine whether the chequerboard game would halt.
 To save time, The Carpenter had prepared the same answer for both questions.

 "Using [babeljs.io](http://babeljs.io), I'll write this in ECMASCript 2015 notation.
-To begin with, I'll transform a game into an iterable that generates arrows:"
+To begin with, I'll transform a game into an iterable that generates arrows, using the 'Starman' notation for generators:"

 {% highlight javascript %}
 const Game = (size = 8) => {